-4.70 Discussions with key stakeholders (including representatives from business organisations such as the Chamber of Commerce) as well as representatives of many of the key businesses based in the District (identified by CDC Officers) have assisted the formulation of views on key economic issues, delivery assumptions, gaps in the market, constraints, market failure, and opportunities in the area.
-A further element of the consultation process relating to the Council's ELR involved undertaking a business survey in order to gain a better understanding of the needs of businesses operating within Craven and the main factors that support and inhibit business growth.
+4.72 Discussions with key stakeholders (including representatives from business organisations such as the Chamber of Commerce) as well as representatives of many of the key businesses based in the District (identified by CDC Officers) have assisted the formulation of views on key economic issues, delivery assumptions, gaps in the market, constraints, market failure, and opportunities in the area.
+A business survey was undertaken in order to gain a better understanding of the needs of businesses operating within Craven and the main factors that support and inhibit business growth.
 Questionnaires were sent to key local businesses in June 2015 and sought feedback on a number of issues such as future expansion plans, suitability of existing premises and locational requirements of certain types of business.
 In accordance with the Duty to Co-operate, consultation also took place with adjoining local authorities.